toolness/png-baker.js/README.md

 ## Limitations

+* Part of the reason this library is relatively small is because it completely ignores actual image data.
+Of course, this is also a limitation of the library, too.
+If you need such functionality, you may want to look at [png.js][].

+* The API is fully synchronous and holds all PNG data in memory (i.e., it's not streaming).
+So you might not want to use this library with ridiculously large pictures.

-The PNG specification recommends that `tEXt` chunks be encoded in Latin-1.
+* The PNG specification recommends that `tEXt` chunks be encoded in Latin-1.
 This library doesn't do that for you, though you're welcome to do the encoding/decoding yourself.

+* When serializing to a PNG, the `tEXt` chunks are always inserted after the first `IHDR` chunk in no specific order.
+This means that reading a PNG and immediately re-serializing it doesn't necessarily result in the exact same binary data.

 ## License